-When you say that code is the only valid way to judge a developer tells people how you expect developers to work together.
-If I see that out of a project lead it makes it clear me expect they me to put up with jerks and bullies, as long as those people write good code.
+When you say that code is the only valid way to judge a developer it tells people how you expect developers to work together.
+If I see that out of a project lead it tells me expect they me to put up with jerks and bullies as long as those people write good code.
 It says that women contributing code should expect to be belittled and degraded by colleagues, friends, and strangers as long as those people can solve a problem as well or better than she can (and often even if they can’t do that).

 It says these things because for decades that’s been the behavior of large numbers of developers who are still welcomed on projects and praised for their amazing code.

 It’s a simplistic way to view people that encourages the bad behavior developers, particularly many famous developers, are known for.
 Instead of creating a true meritocracy it drives away smart and talented people who don’t want to deal with being called names, threatened, and abused in their work place or while volunteering their time and talents.

 People who damage a community because they mistreat others in it hold everyone back.
 If you join a project and write a module that brilliantly solves a new problem, but drive three people off the project because you are unbearable to work with, your work now has to offset all of their potential contributions.
 You also have to offset the loss of productively when people get distracted dealing with you.
 And you have to offset the reputation loss caused by your bad behavior.
 That better be an amazing block of code you wrote to do all those things, and you better be ready to do it again, and again, and again just to keep from slowing the project down.

 Terrible developers can move a project forward.
 If someone comes into a project and writes a terrible module that stimulates someone else to solve that same problem better, they are making the project better even if none of their code is ever accepted.
 Or if someone takes time to make new participants feel welcome and excited to contribute, they may cause more code to be written than anyone else, even if they never write a line of code themselves.